easybuilders/easybuild-docs/docs/legacy/configuration.md

 #### Source path (required)

-The `source_path` variable specifies the directory in which EasyBuild looks for software source and install files.
+The `source_path` variable specifies the directory in which SimpleBuild looks for software source and install files.

-Similarly to the configuration file lookup, EasyBuild looks for the installation files as given by the `sources` variable in the .eb easyconfig file, in the following order of preference:
+Similarly to the configuration file lookup, SimpleBuild looks for the installation files as given by the `sources` variable in the .eb simpleconfig file, in the following order of preference:

 - `<source_path>/<name>`: a subdirectory determined by the name of the software package
-- `<source_path>/<letter>/<name>`: in the style of the `easyblocks`/`easyconfigs` directories: in a subdirectory determined by the first letter (in lower case) of the software package and by its full `name`
+- `<source_path>/<letter>/<name>`: in the style of the `simpleblocks`/`simpleconfigs` directories: in a subdirectory determined by the first letter (in lower case) of the software package and by its full `name`
 - `<source_path>`: directly in the source path

-Note that these locations are also used when EasyBuild looks for patch files in addition to the various `easybuild/easyconfigs` directories that are listed in the `$PYTHONPATH`.
+Note that these locations are also used when SimpleBuild looks for patch files in addition to the various `simplebuild/simpleconfigs` directories that are listed in the `$PYTHONPATH`.